Kate, midwifery manager

 If you’re looking for advice from the team call our pregnancy line on 0800 014 7800 (Monday to Friday, 9am to 5pm), or email us at [email protected].

 We empower women by giving them the high quality information they need during pregnancy to make pregnancy safer and a whole new generation healthier.

-Our vision is a world where no parent is left devastated by the loss or premature birth of a baby.
-We fund pioneering research to find causes and treatments for pregnancy complications and improve maternity care across the UK.
+Our vision is a future where the UK is the safest place in the world to give birth and excellent pregnancy care is available for all.
+We fund pioneering research to find causes and treatments for pregnancy complications to prevent baby loss and improve maternity care across the UK.